U.S. flag

 • Suicidal thoughts or suicide attempts

-If someone has several core and secondary symptoms over a period of two weeks or longer, they are diagnosed with depression.
-Special questionnaires about the symptoms are often used to help with the diagnosis.
-Depending on the number, type and severity of symptoms, the depression is considered to be mild, moderate or severe.
-The treatment options will depend on how severe the depression is.
+Depression is diagnosed if someone has several core and secondary symptoms over a period of two weeks or longer.
+Depending on the number, type and severity of symptoms, doctors can categorize depression as mild, moderate or severe, and also distinguish between chronic depression and a major depressive episode.

 Prevention